daust/shared/2022/2022-04-Book-OracleAPEX21.2NewFeatures/README.md

 The examples in the book are based on the well-known ``OEHR_*`` data model which is commonly used by Oracle Education.

 First, you need to install the Sample Data Set "HR Data" in our database schema.
-These are the well-known ``OEHR_*`` tables:
+These are the well-known ``OEHR_*`` tables.
+- Log in to your APEX Workspace
 - Navigate to SQL Workshop > Utilities > Sample Data Sets
 - Click on "Install" for Data Set: "HR Data" (The generic HR tables commonly used by Oracle Education)